flutter/website/src/release/breaking-changes/page-transition-replaced-by-ZoomPageTransitionBuilder.md

-If you want to switch back to the previous page transition builder (`FadeUpwardsPageTransitionsBuilder`), you should define builders explicitly to the target platforms.
+If you want to switch back to the previous page transition builder (`FadeUpwardsPageTransitionsBuilder`), you should define builders explicitly for the target platforms.

 Code before migration: